Clinical Transition Term

 Our Integrated Systems Review sessions utilize materials provided by Kaplan for preparation for the USMLE Step 1 exam, taken prior to the beginning of clinical rotations.
 This includes the Kaplan Q-Banks, study material, and assessments sessions, which are led by leading physicians, clinicians and scientists.

 Trinity students have an exceptional array of resources available to them during Term 5.
 The Houston Healthcare Pavilion provides us with 7,000 sq. ft. of excellent study space dedicated to our medical students where clinical faculty and student study groups can freely embody our team approach to the rigors of USMLE Step 1 preparation and clinical skills demonstration.
 Students will have access to hospital, residency, and clinical staff from Houston Healthcare System as well as medical simulation labs made available to Trinity students at nearby Central Georgia Technical College (CGTC).
 These resources provide a truly unique clinical training environment among international medical schools.

-During Term 5, students will also complete certifications for Basic Life Support (BLS), Advanced Cardiac Life Support (ACLS), and Pediatric Advanced Life Support (PALS), Blood Borne Pathogens (BBP) and Health Insurance Portability and Accountability Act (HIPAA) certification and recertification which are required for all clerkships in the US.
+During Term 5, students will also complete certifications for Basic Life Support (BLS), Advanced Cardiac Life Support (ACLS), Pediatric Advanced Life Support (PALS), Blood Borne Pathogens (BBP) and Health Insurance Portability and Accountability Act (HIPAA), which are required for all clinical rotations in the US.
 Additional clinical skills assessments include suture clinics, intubation clinics, phlebotomy, physical examination, and wound care assessments.
 Hospital onboarding procedures, background checks, drug screens, and other credentialing requirements are also completed during Term 5.